BU-CLOUD-S20/A-Bare-Metal-Marketplace/README.md

 ## 2. Users/Personas Of The Project:

--Data Center Managers: OpenStack users that are interested in hosting marketplace services to tenants that do not create security issues.
+- Data Center Managers: OpenStack users that are interested in hosting marketplace services to tenants that do not create security issues.

--Tenants with extra resources: Desire this application to reduce the cost of ownership for resources not always needed- may have different reasons or times/amounts etc. of resource to rent.
+- Tenants with extra resources: Desire this application to reduce the cost of ownership for resources not always needed- may have different reasons or times/amounts etc. of resource to rent.

--Tenants that desire extra resources: Desire this application to quickly scale (industry), or run applications when cost-effective (HPC).
+- Tenants that desire extra resources: Desire this application to quickly scale (industry), or run applications when cost-effective (HPC).

 Note that it is important to keep in mind DC tenants have some rationale for choosing a DC over cloud solutions, including security or specific resource needs.